 The Standard Times Mike Kelly defended Republic Services audit of unauthorized billing of commercial customers over a decade's time.
 Mr. Kelly posted Republic's audit on his personal Scribd account, which has a total of 7 documents listed.

-Expert forensic accountant Shanabrook needs to correct his report to 2014, not 2004, and resubmit the it to the court.Republic Waste ServicesExpert Report of Gregory A ShanabrookSCOPE OF ENGAGEMENT
+Expert forensic accountant Shanabrook needs to correct his report to 2014, not 2004, and resubmit it to the court.Republic Waste ServicesExpert Report of Gregory A ShanabrookSCOPE OF ENGAGEMENT

 1. I have been retained by Republic Waste Services of Texas, Ltd. (“Republic”, “Defendants”) inconnection with the case between Acme Iron & Metal Company, Mayfield Paper Company, Inc., and those similarly situated (collectively the “Plaintiffs”) and Defendants.